Table of contents

 Q5.
 Does GP apply to decreasing sequences?

-Yes, when 0 < r < 1, the GP decreases with each term.
+Yes, when 0 < r < 1, the terms of the GP keep decreasing.

 Q6.
 Is GP important for exams?

-Yes, GP problems are frequent in CUET, SSC, Banking, JEE, and other competitive exams.
+Absolutely, GP questions frequently appear in JEE, CUET, SSC, Banking, and school-level exams.

 Maths Glossary